 A clutch college basketball guard whose unforgettable shot etched his name into the history of one of the sport's greatest rivalries.

-Caleb Love's basketball narrative is defined by a single, seismic moment that transcended the ordinary trajectory of a college athlete.
+Caleb Love's basketball narrative is defined by a single seismic moment in the 2022 NCAA Tournament.
 A highly-touted recruit from St. Louis, his time at the University of North Carolina was a rollercoaster of explosive scoring runs and inconsistent performances.
-Yet, in the 2022 NCAA Tournament, with his team's season on the line against arch-rival Duke in a historic Final Four matchup, Love authored an instant classic.
+In the historic Final Four matchup against arch-rival Duke, with his team's season on the line, Love authored an instant classic.
 His step-back three-pointer in the final seconds sealed the victory, sending the Tar Heels to the national championship game and forever immortalizing him in Carolina lore.
-After transferring to the University of Arizona to refine his game, he led the Wildcats to a Pac-12 tournament title, demonstrating growth as a leader and playmaker.
-His journey to the NBA, beginning as a two-way player with the Portland Trail Blazers, is a testament to a player whose confidence and shot-making ability can change the fate of a game in a heartbeat.
+After transferring to the University of Arizona, he led the Wildcats to a Pac-12 tournament title, demonstrating growth as a leader and playmaker.
+His journey to the NBA, beginning as a two-way player with the Portland Trail Blazers, is a testament to a player whose confidence and shot-making ability can change a game in a heartbeat.

 1997–2012